BalasubramanyamEvani/ScriptChain-Health-Assessment/README.md

     The graphs shown are mean abs gradient for the lower encoder layer.
 We can see that the mean abs gradient value decreases as we stack more MHSA layers

+**Apart from these hypotheses.
+There are multiple other factors which might arise:**

+- The model becoming too complex which might cause overfitting
+- Memory requirements for storing self attention layers, this was mentioned partially in the video demo where I mentioned my GPU couldn't support more than 512 seq length and more than 64 stacked layers

+A better comparison can be done using an actual dataset.

 2. Can you design a learnable positional encoding method?

    Although there might be different methods in literature to generate learnable positional encodings.
 The simplest is to use `torch.nn.Embedding` which uses a simple lookup table that stores embeddings of a fixed dictionary and size.
 We can use this by using `seq len` param value for the `num_embeddings` argument.
 This is a learnable parameter meaning `requires_grad=True` and hence would be updated during backpropagation.